New to Plotly?¶

 We'll also need the SQLContext to be able to do some nice Spark SQL transformations.

-from pyspark.sql import SQLContext sqlContext = SQLContext(sc) import plotly.plotly as py from plotly.graph_objs import * import pandas as pd import requests requests.packages.urllib3.disable_warnings()
+from pyspark.sql import SQLContext sqlContext = SQLContext(sc) import plotly.plotly as py import plotly.graph_objs as go import pandas as pd import requests requests.packages.urllib3.disable_warnings()

 The data we'll be working with is a sample of the open bike rental data.
 Essentially people can rent bikes and ride them from one station to another.
 This data provides that information.
 You can snag the sample I am using in JSON format here..